 The Penguins are counting on that greatness being on full display when they take on the Flyers beginning Wednesday night in the most anticipated first-round matchup and beyond.
 Pittsburgh and Philadelphia finished fourth and fifth, respectively, in points in the overall NHL standings, but they are locked in a 4 vs. 5 matchup just to get out of the first round in the East.

-The top-seeded Rangers lost their final two games of the regular season, missing an opportunity to claim the Presidents' Trophy for first overall in the league, and ended up in a first-round best-of-seven meeting with the Ottawa Senators, who won three of four from them.
+The top-seeded Rangers lost their final two games of the regular season, missing an opportunity to claim the Presidents' Trophy for first overall in the league, and ending up in a first-round best-of-seven meeting with the Ottawa Senators, who won three of four from them (1-2-1).

 "They're a very talented team," Rangers forward Brad Richards said.
 "I know we played them twice early in the season.
 The regular-season schedule ... lots of teams can beat anybody on any certain night.